Evolution of circumstellar discs in young star-forming regions: Results

 \subsection{Star formation and cluster evolution}

-In Figure \ref{fig:N_vs_t} we show the number of stars in time for each simulation run.
+In Figure \ref{fig:cloud} we illustrate the evolution of the molecular cloud collapse and star formation process in one of our simulations.
+In Figure \ref{fig:N_vs_t} we show the number of stars in time for each simulations.
 In Table \ref{table:dyn} we present the final number of stars in each run.
-The mean number of stars created in six runs is $6146 \pm 214$.
-In Figure \ref{fig:cloud} we show the evolution of the molecular cloud collapse and star formation process in one of our simulation runs, for illustrative purposes.
+The mean number of stars created in six runs is $5031 \pm 198$.

-In Figure \ref{fig:Rvir} we show the evolution of the virial radius in time for each of our simulations.
-We also show the virial radius as a function of time of a Plummer sphere with 6000 stars and initial virial radius \SI{3}{pc} for comparison.
-The solid lines show the virial radius while star formation is still ongoing, whereas the dotted lines follow the radius after all stars have formed and gas has been removed from the clusters.
-It can be seen that all the regions expand gradually at a rate of 1 to 2~pc/Myr, but as soon as the gas is expelled their radii grow very quickly in a short time frame to settle on a gradual growth.
+In Figure \ref{fig:Rvir} we show the evolution of the cluster half-mass radius in time for each of our simulations.
+The solid lines show the half-mass radius while star formation is still ongoing, whereas the dotted lines follow the radius after all stars have formed and gas has been removed from the clusters.
+All regions initially expand gradually at a rate of 1 to 2~pc/Myr.
+After gas expulsion this expansion accelerates to a rate of 3 to 10~pc/Myr.

-To quantify the spatial distribution of the stars resulting from the molecular cloud collapse simulations, we look at the Q parameter of the minimum spanning tree \citep{cartwright2004} and the fractal dimension in each region at the end of the star formation process.
+To quantify the spatial distribution of the stars resulting from the molecular cloud collapse simulations, we look at the Q parameter of the minimum spanning tree \citep{cartwright2004} and the fractal dimension in each region at the end of star formation.
 The Q parameter is calculated as:

-where $\overline{m}$ is the mean length of the minimum spanning tree and $\overline{s}$ is the mean separation between the stars.
+Here $\overline{m}$ is the mean length of the minimum spanning tree, and $\overline{s}$ is the mean separation between the stars.
 Regions with $\mathrm{Q} > 0.8$ are smooth and centrally concentrated, while values of $\mathrm{Q} < 0.8$ correspond to regions with substructure.